AdamHolwerda/bloom-cli/README.md

 #bloom-cli

-A command line utility to create a multipage static website from a Ulysses export
+A command line utility to create a multipage static website from a [Ulysses](http://ulyssesapp.com) HTML export

 `npm install bloom-cli -g`